Floating Weeds: Reception

+The film is widely acclaimed by film critics.
+On the review aggregator website Rotten Tomatoes, 96% of 23 critics' reviews of the film are positive; the site's "critics consensus" reads: "Floating Weeds boasts the visual beauty and deep tenderness of director Yasujiro Ozu's most memorable films -- and it's one of the few the master shot in color."

-Floating Weeds is widely acclaimed by film critics.
-Roger Ebert gave the film four stars out of four, and included it on his "Ten Greatest Films of all Time" in 1991.
+Roger Ebert gave the film four stars out of four, and included it on his "Ten Greatest Films of all Time" list in 1991.
 Alan Bett of The Skinny gave the film a full five stars.
 Tom Dawson of BBC gave it four stars out of five.
 Allan Hunter of Daily Express rated it 4/5, while Stuart Henderson of PopMatters gave it a 9/10.
-Leonard Maltin gave it three and a half of four stars: "Powerful drama is meticulously directed, solidly acted."
+Leonard Maltin gave the film three-and-a-half out of four stars, writing: "Powerful drama is meticulously directed, solidly acted."

-The film holds a 96% rating on Rotten Tomatoes based on reviews from 23 critics.
-The site's critical consensus states: "Floating Weeds boasts the visual beauty and deep tenderness of director Yasujiro Ozu's most memorable films -- and it's one of the few the master shot in color."

 In 2002, American film director James Mangold listed Floating Weeds as one of the best films of all time.
-He said, "Ozu is the world's greatest director film geeks have never heard of.
+He said: "Ozu is the world's greatest director film geeks have never heard of.
 A poet, humanitarian, stylist, innovator - and a brilliant actors' director.
 I would recommend the film to anyone with a heart who knows direction is about more than camera moves."
-In 2009 the film was ranked at No. 36 on the list of the Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
+In 2009, the film was ranked at No. 36 on the list of the Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
 In 2012, Spanish film director José Luis Guerín, as well as two other directors, listed the film as one of the greatest ever made.